youwen5/zen-browser-flake/README.md

 > Is there a Cachix (binary cache)?

-Since we're not building from source and just wrapping upstream binaries we don't really need a binary cache as the patching process shoudld take just a few seconds.
+Since we're not building from source and just wrapping upstream binaries we don't really need a binary cache as the patching process should take just a few seconds.

 If you're experiencing abnormally long build times you probably aren't